+Requires ROP

-Requires ROP Deep hooks: EMET protects critical APIs and the subsequent lower level APIs used by the top level critical API.
+Deep hooks: EMET protects critical APIs and the subsequent lower level APIs used by the top level critical API.
 For example, EMET not only hooks and protects kernel32!VirtualAlloc but also the related lower level functions, kernelbase!VirtualAlloc and ntdll!NtAllocateVirtualMemory.

 Anti detours: Some exploits attempt to evade the hooks by executing a copy of the hooked function prologue and then jump to the function past the prologue.
 With "Anti detours" option enabled, common shellcode using this technique are not effective.

-Banned functions: By enabling this option, additional APIs, configured in a list, will be blocked when used.
-In this version only ntdll!LdrHotPatchRoutine is configured to mitigate potential exploits abusing this API. -------------- ---
+Banned functions: By enabling this option, EMET will be block calls to ntdll!LdrHotPatchRoutine to mitigate potential exploits abusing this API.